alsarna/declusteringr/README.md

 lengths - amounts of each points in cell. `gridWeighted` does not change amount of features.
 Weights are calculated according to this pattern:

-where $ n\_i $ is the number of samples in the cell in which sample $ j
-$ is located and $ n $ is the total number cells with samples.
+where ni is the number of samples in the cell in which sample j is located and n is the total number cells with samples.

 This is basic example of random declustering: